 It all starts with a conversation.
 Who we are, what we do, how we can help your son or daughter, particularly with our specialized remedial programs.
 We’ll answer your questions.

-Once the Initial Assessment is complete, you immediately meet with one of our Directors to discuss results and recommendations for your child.
+Once the Initial Assessment is complete, you will book a time to meet with one of our Directors to discuss results and recommendations for your child (in-person or virtually).

 The written report summarizes all results and recommendations from both the Initial Assessment and the meeting with a Director.